Allergen Awareness

 Always clarify the source of the egg ingredient to ensure it doesn't fly under your radar.

 Call your supplier if you have any questions about how or if eggs are used in certain products you’re purchasing.
-The FDA lists eggs as a major food allergen, so they must be included as such on ingredient lists.12
+The U.S Food and Drug Administration (FDA) lists eggs as a major food allergen, so they must be included as such on ingredient lists.12

 However, if you use international suppliers, be aware that food regulations can vary widely from country to country.
 This is especially important for products like eggs, which can find their way into the supply chain, often unnoticed, and potentially cause issues for unaware chefs.